songyandong/documentation/cli/README.md

   > ppio config show --rpcport=18060
   ```
-  ::: warning WARNING
+  ::: warning NOTE:
-    Configuration options entered on the command line will override the configuration in the configuration file.
+    Options with the command line will override the ones in the configuration file.
   :::

 ## ppio help
 - **Description**:
-  Display help for commands or subcommands.
+  Show help for commands or subcommands.

-- **Options**:
+- **Commands**:
   ```
   ppio [COMMAND] help
   ```